VasiliMoisiadis/email-api/README.md

 # Email API

-This Email API allows you to send plain-text only emails to clients through supported email service providers.
+This Email API allows you to send plain-text only emails to clients via supported email service providers through HTTP-only requests.

 Supports sending to multiple email recipients, CCs, BCCs.